Amy Wood, MD, FAAD

 Dr. Wood is a proud member of the American Academy of Dermatology.
 She has been recognized as one of Houston’s top doctors in H Texas magazine (2005).

-Dr. Wood provides care in the Houston area at our offices in Bellaire and Kingwood.
+Dr. Wood provides care in the Houston area at our office in Kingwood.

 Specialties and Affiliations